barv123/content-based-movie-recommender/README.md

 The model does not learn that one feature may be more informative than another.

-Possible extensions include TF-IDF-style feature weighting or learned embeddings.
+Possible extensions include weighted metadata, TF-IDF-style weighting, or learned embeddings.

 ---

-## 16.3 Equal weighting of profile history
+## 17.3 Equal weighting of profile history

 The three movies used in the Profile-Based model are averaged equally.

 The system does not currently weight interactions according to:

-- recency;
+- recency beyond history selection;
-- rating strength;
+- rating strength beyond the positive-interaction threshold;
-- frequency;
+- interaction frequency;
 - explicit user preference.

 A more sophisticated profile could use weighted averaging.

 ---

-## 16.4 Head/Tail definition
+## 17.4 Head/Tail definition

 The Head/Tail split is an explicit project-level operational choice: